amd/aocl-data-analytics/doc/C_intro.rst

 When using a :cpp:type:`da_datastore` for data management, the special convention for floating point *not a number* (``NaN``) can be used to denote missing data.
 See :ref:`Data Management Functionalities<data-management>` for further details.

-In order to provide the best possible performance, the algorithmic functions will not check for ``NaN`` data.
-If a ``NaN`` is passed into an algorithmic function, its behaviour is undefined.
+In order to provide the best possible performance, the algorithmic functions will not automatically check for ``NaN`` data.
+If a ``NaN`` is passed into an algorithmic function, its behavior is undefined.
-It is therefore the user's responsibility to ensure data is sanitized (for example, by using :cpp:func:`da_data_select_non_missing`) before passing it to one of the algorithms.
+It is therefore the user's responsibility to ensure data is sanitized before passing it to one of the algorithms (for example, by using
+:cpp:func:`da_data_select_non_missing`, by calling :cpp:func:`da_check_data_s`, or by setting the ``check data`` option in the algorithmic APIs that use handles).

 Error handling
 --------------